stealthstar/AI-Book-Reader-with-ChatGPT/README.md

-<h2 align="center">myGPTReader</h2>
+<h2 align="center">AI Book Reader with ChatGPT</h2>

-Use myGPTReader to quickly read and understand any web content through conversations, even videos (currently only YouTube videos with subtitles are supported).
+Use AI Book Reader with ChatGPT to quickly read and understand any web content through conversations, even videos (currently only YouTube videos with subtitles are supported).

-### 📚 Document read with myGPTReader
+### 📚 Document read with AI Book Reader with ChatGPT

-Use myGPTReader to quickly read the content of any file, supporting eBooks, PDF, DOCX, TXT, and Markdown
+Use AI Book Reader with ChatGPT to quickly read the content of any file, supporting eBooks, PDF, DOCX, TXT, and Markdown

-### 🗣️ Voice chat with myGPTReader
+### 🗣️ Voice chat with AI Book Reader with ChatGPT

-Practice your foreign language by speaking with your voice to myGPTReader, which can be your personal tutor and supports Chinese, English, German, and Japanese.
+Practice your foreign language by speaking with your voice to AI Book Reader with ChatGPT, which can be your personal tutor and supports Chinese, English, German, and Japanese.

 ### 💬 Ask myGPTReader anything